 steel, aluminum, wood, wire, solar LEDs, repurposed barrels, plastic bags, and plastic bottles

-For five weeks in the summer of 2017 I managed the Bottle Corps, a team of Anacostia youth.
+For five weeks in the summer of 2017, I headed Bottle Corps, a team of youth from Anacostia.
 We designed and built Henson, a 12ft tall floating sculpture made of the plastic bottles collected from the Anacostia River at Diamond Teague Park in Washington D.C.

 The project, "Reducing single-use plastic bottle waste through awareness, education and art," was proposed by the Earth Conservation Corps, a non-profit community organization in partnership with FutureMakers, a makerspace serving the Baltimore-DC area, and the DC community outreach program Youth Creating Change.
 The project was made possible through the DC Department of Energy and Envrionment (DOEE) Stormwater Solutions Grant.